 You can also consider making your school act as a hosting organization for another accredited foreign school.

-Finally, don’t forget that the call for accreditation will reopen every year!
+Finally, don’t forget that the call for accreditation reopens every year!

-If you’ve made it this far, you have already discovered many of the original opportunities offered by the new Erasmus+ Program.
+If you’ve made it this far, you have already discovered many of the opportunities offered by the Erasmus+ Program.

 Would you like to participate?

-I have prepared a self-paced online course, The New Erasmus+ Programme Made Easy, that will show you how to apply (you can try the first module for free).
+I have prepared a self-paced online course, The New Erasmus+ Programme Made Easy, that shows you how to apply (you can try the first module for free).

-The course explains step-by-step what you need to do to prepare an effective project with high chances to be funded.
+The course explains step-by-step what you need to do to prepare an effective project with a high chance of being funded.

 Below are some quick tips for maximizing your chance of success.